RochKDev/MangaLib/README.md

 # MangaLib

-Maze Builder is a desktop application that lets you create a maze using an algorithm of your choice and also solving it with any other algorithm of your choice.

 MangaLib is an Android mobile application that lets the user track best rated mangas, most followed mangas, manage his library of mangas and his favourite ones.
 The app uses the [Mangadex](https://api.mangadex.org/docs/) API and for the database it uses [Firebase](https://firebase.google.com).

 ## Tech Stack